ys-zm/cub3d/README.md

 ### Parameters:

 map_file: a configuration file (with a .cub extension) outlining texture paths, player start position and maze shape.
-Please see the example .cub file to see how to set one up.
+Please see the example .cub files in the 'test_maps' directory to set one up or use one directly.